hcchung1/Cryptocurrency_Price_Forecasting/README.md

 ---

-We implemented both DQN and A2C models, and here we provide an explanation of DQN.
+We implemented both DQN and A2C models, and here we provide how to use DQN.py.

 ---